 Test water shall be prepared daily.
 An important aspect is that testing will be simulated to model actual field and use conditions.
-Two (2) types of test water will be used; a general test water (GTW) representing high quality groundwater or rainwater and a challenge test water (CTW) with more aggressive water specifications to represent surface-water.
-Tables 1 and 2 provide the required test water characteristics and adjustment materials for chlorine disinfection technologies.
+Two (2) a general test water (GTW) representing high quality groundwater or rainwater and a challenge test water (CTW) with more aggressive water specifications to representing surface-water.
+The GTW is not technology specific, and is the same for all products.
+The CTW, however, is based on the product's technology.
+Tables 1 and 2 provide the required test water characteristics and adjustment materials for all technologies.
 Following test water preparation, total residual chlorine, pH, turbidity, temperature, total dissolved solids (TDS), and alkalinity shall be measured and reported on the test water tank.
 TOC is verified during test water prep as the weight of the adjustment material addition.
 Sufficient volume shall be collected to allow for a retain volume for back-up analysis, if needed.
 The following methods, or equivalent, shall be used:

-Chlorine (total): SM 4500-Cl G or UNE-EN ISO 7393-1
+• Chlorine (total): SM 4500-Cl G or UNE-EN ISO 7393-1

-• pH: SM 4500 H+ B
+pH: SM 4500 H+ B